The Morse-Smale Property of the Thurston Spine: Minimal filling sets of curves

-\begin{proof} In the proof of Lemma \ref{minimalem} it was shown that $E(C)$ is an embedded submanifold.
-Moreover, it was shown that on each connected component of $E(C)$, the only nonregular point of the restriction of the lengths of curves in $C$ is a unique minimum where the connected component passes through $\mathrm{Min}(C)$ and that $E(C)$ can intersect $\mathrm{Min}(C)$ at most once.
-This proves convexity and connectivity.\\ \end{proof}
+It was also was shown in the proof of Lemma \ref{minimalem} that on each connected component of~$E(C,d)$, the only nonregular point of the restriction of the lengths of curves in $C$ is a unique minimum where the connected component passes through $\mathrm{Min}(C)$ and that $E(C,d)$ can intersect $\mathrm{Min}(C)$ at most once.
+This proves convexity and connectivity. \end{proof}